Restaurant Roundup: Vinyl Taco dinner for two, Meridian’s chislic gets closer

 The Irish gent on Blarney Stone Pub’s logo has a new look.
 He’s “doing his part in slowing the spread (of COVID-19) by practicing social distancing.”
 The downtown pub is still open for takeout with curbside pickup at the south door.

-Here’s a look at other recent headlines from the past week.
+Here’s a look at the latest news from the local dining scene.